Is Cannabis Legal In São Tomé and Príncipe? Laws, Penalties, and More

 Penalties and Enforcement

-- Cultivation: Growing cannabis is strictly prohibited, and offenders risk severe penalties, including imprisonment and property confiscation.
+• Cultivation: Growing cannabis plants is strictly prohibited.
+Those caught cultivating, even for personal use, risk severe legal consequences, including imprisonment and potential property confiscation.

 Future Outlook